OpenSphereSoftware/FlutterMadeEasy_ZeroToMastery/README.md

 ### ✅  UP TO DATE: The course and all projects were last updated in March 2022.

-What will we learn?
+### What will we learn?

-⭐️  Dart Basics
+#### ⭐️  Dart Basics

 In this course you will first get to know the basics of programming in Dart.
 We will also go into the essential parts of programming with the Dart language and we will learn how to set up our development environment and deal with the Code Editor VS Code.
-We'll start with the basic knowledge of what a variable actually is, and then work our way up to object orientation and asynchronous programming.⭐️  Flutter Basics
+We'll start with the basic knowledge of what a variable actually is, and then work our way up to object orientation and asynchronous programming.

+#### ⭐️  Flutter Basics

 Here We'll give you an introduction to the most important elements of UI creation with the Flutter Framework and teach you all the basics you need to write your own user interfaces for your apps.
 From the explanation of how the framework works, to the Using individual UI components, themes, animations, navigation and much more, everything is included!

-✅   Content:
+#### ✅   Content:

 Basic course Dart - basics of programming

 Basic course Flutter - basics of app development with Flutter

-❎   What's next? - road map
+#### ❎   What's next? - road map

-❗️ Important: In this course, We aimed to give you all the knowledge you need to start app development with Flutter quickly and effectively.
+❗️ **Important:** In this course, We aimed to give you all the knowledge you need to start app development with Flutter quickly and effectively.
 We am not too "obsessed with details" and will not go into all the complex background processes that you are taught in a course of study, for example.

-Here the focus is on quality and fun.
+**Here the focus is on quality and fun.**